Creates a phylo object based on taxonomy

 in the taxonomy are not matched, increasing the distances, i.e if two OTUs

-as species and genus, but share family, the distance is 2.
+have NA as species and genus, but share family, the distance is 2.

-sets a threshold for replacing low-confidence taxa to
+The confidence sets a threshold for replacing low-confidence taxa to

-.
-For this to work the taxonomy_table
+NA.
+For this to work the taxonomy_table must have columns with

 such confidence scores i.e. columns domain_score, phylum_score,

 ...species_score.
-If the species_score is below confidence
+If the species_score is below confidence the

-corresponding species name is set to NA
+corresponding species name is set to NA, and similar for all ranks.

-The default is to ignore this confidence (confidence = NULL
+The default is to ignore this confidence (confidence = NULL).

-From these distances a Neighbor Joining tree is built using nj
+From these distances a Neighbor Joining tree is built using

 Examples